ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 });
 ```

-Ok, so now you have a __Singleton__ `ProductsContext`to use.
+Ok, so now you have a __Singleton__ `ProductsContext` to use.
 However, there is one small issue still...
 By default, EF Core uses retry policies to make your application more resilient.
-The problem is that you cannot use manually created transaction together with retry policies.
+The problem is that you cannot use manually created transactions together with retry policies.
 So, you will have to disable that.
-And they way you do that, is by replacing the defaul `ExecutionStrategy` with one called `NonRetryingExecutionStrategy`
+And the way you do that is by replacing the default `ExecutionStrategy` with one called `NonRetryingExecutionStrategy`.

 ```csharp
 options.UseSqlServer(config.GetConnectionString("WebDevWorkshop"),